SEO

 These sections explain the job in plain language and set expectations for what the tool should do well.

-Most robots.txt review is lightweight QA, not a full crawler simulation.
-A narrow browser checker is enough to catch the common mistakes quickly.
+Most robots.txt review is lightweight QA, not a full crawler simulation, and a narrow browser checker is enough to catch the common mistakes quickly.
+This validator focuses on practical parsing of directives, grouping by user-agent, and surfacing duplicates or syntax problems.

 FAQ